jodadoj/fullstack-interview-task/README.md

 # Additional notes from candidate

+NOTE: this branch was made after submission for the sake of completion and to play around with Ramda js.

+Chnages that were made:

+Decoupled the server start/listening from requests for testing Added logging
+Started using Ramda to manipulate data and requests Removed the second loop and generally tried to clean up logic Added error testing, cleaned up arrange, act, assert blocks and removed unnecessary private data

+---

 Thank you for taking the time to look over my submission.

 I believe I filled all the necessary requirements and may have gotten bogged down a bit with testing.